 Hop On The Conch Tour Train

 Many people have hopped on the world-famous Conch Tour Train in Key West.
 You can purchase tickets online or at several well-marked locations around Key West.
 The train stops near the Ernest Hemingway Home and Museum, the Key West Lighthouse, the Southernmost Point, and the Key West Butterfly and Nature Conservatory.
 If you enjoy learning about history and letting someone else maneuver the streets, this tour is ideal for you.
 Plan on hopping on board the train at Front Street for the seat of your choice, or board at Truval Village or the Sails to Rails Museum.
-If you do plan on spending more than a day in Key West, a second-day ticket can be purchased for a discounted price.
+If you plan on spending more than a day in Key West, a second-day ticket can be purchased for a discounted price.
+For an exceptional experience, book the Conch Train and Ghosts & Gravestones Package.
+Experience Key West in a way that you have never thought of — haunted.

 Explore The Ernest Hemingway Home And Museum